Joe’s Blog: The weather is sort of backwards (MON-6/5)

 Discussion:

-So let’s start with the rain..as I mentioned earlier things needed to change in late May.
-It was pretty dry out there and for some areas, especially on the east and south side of the Metro…wayyy to dry for this time of the year where getting needed rains are critical heading towards the summer months.
+So let’s start with the rain.
+As I mentioned earlier, things needed to change in late May.
+It was pretty dry out there.
+For some areas (especially on the east and south side of the metro), it was way too dry for this time of the year when getting needed rain is critical heading towards the summer months.

-So I did a bit of research thanks to CoCoRaHS and dug up these rainfall maps from the 25th of May (the last blog) and this morning,

-and finally down towards the Ozarks where things are really getting dry…notice they have had little rainfall…there was some isolated rains yesterday though.
+So I did a bit of research.
+Thanks to the Community Collaborative Rain, Hail and Snow Network, I dug up these rainfall maps from the 25th of May (the last blog) to this morning, and down towards the Ozarks where things are really getting dry.
+Notice they have had little rainfall, but there was some isolated rains yesterday.

-The drought report continues to show and expansion of drought conditions on the MO side with relief on the KS side west of the region.
+The drought report continues to show and expansion of drought conditions on the Missouri side with relief on the Kansas side west of the region.

-In the last 2 week on the KS side the pattern has been favorable for showers/storms to soak the western Plains especially.
+In the last two week on the Kansas side, the pattern has been favorable for showers/storms to soak the western Plains especially.

-That’s real good rains out there…also notice the bigger rains in a chunk of eastern KS as well.
+That’s real good rains out there.
+Also notice the bigger rains in a chunk of eastern Kansas.

 So what has been happening, and why are things sort of messed up when it comes to more traditional moving rains.
-How has KS done so well with rain out west when the drought was the main issue (still is but it’s getting better)?
+How has Kansas done so well with rain out west when the drought was the main issue (it still is but it’s getting better)?

-The reason is the sort of wonky and persistent upper level patter that we’ve been in…and basically it comes down to 2 different types of blocking patterns.
+The reason is the sort of wonky and persistent upper-level pattern that we’ve been in and basically it comes down to two different types of blocking patterns.
 The Omega block and the Rex block.
-For about a week or so before I left we were in a general Omega block pattern.
+For about a week or so before I left, we were in a general Omega block pattern.
 This sort of allows the jet stream aloft to more or less look like the Greek letter Omega.
-Here is a rough idea of what that looks like.
+Here is a rough idea of what that looks like:

-For the last 5 or so days we’ve seen this block try to transition into another type of block called the Rex block.
-In actuality we’re sort of in between right now
+For the last five or so days, we’ve seen this block try to transition into another type of block called the Rex block.
+In actuality, we’re sort of in between right now.

-But why the weird moving rains…well remember the showers and storms typically move where the mid level winds are blowing and when we have upper level highs up across the northern Plains region…this leads to a lot of east to west flow towards the I-70 corridor region.
+But why the weird-moving rains?
+Well remember the showers and storms typically move where the mid-level winds are blowing and when we have upper-level highs up across the northern Plains region.
+This leads to a lot of east-to-west flow towards the Interstate 70 corridor region.

-So as storms bubble up…they generally move from the east to the west.
-Or from the the southeast to the northwest.
+So as storms bubble up, they generally move from the east to the west or from the southeast to the northwest.
 They also get some help from various outflows that come out of the storms to help to generate new storms.

-It’s also a BIG reason why it’s finally started raining more in western and central KS.
-The flow there is more east to west and that allows the air to run up the slopes of the western Plains…generating better rainfall out there too!
+It’s also a BIG reason why it’s finally started raining more in western and central Kansas.
+The flow there is more east to west and that allows the air to run up the slopes of the western Plains generating better rainfall out there too!

 Hopefully we can avoid the severe weather risks locally at least and get the needed rains.